-The declining Parliamentary Grant continues to constrain, rather than facilitate, the HSRC's mandate.
-Despite this, the HSRC has an obligation and desire to respond to the most pressing social questions in the country and will continue to redirect funding within its available envelope to respond to national priorities, including Covid-19.
+Despite these challenges, the HSRC has an obligation and desire to respond to the most pressing social questions in the country and will continue to redirect funding within its available envelope to respond to national priorities, including COVID-19.
 Whereas the Parliamentary Grant was supplemented with external income to a reasonable extent in previous years, it is accepted that the current financial year will see a sharp decline in external income, as both public and private funders are compelled to reprioritise budget allocations.